Plushoe/webhook-test-aa/README.md

 11: Cleared workspace from jenkins that I manually built
 12: Changed back to urlencoded... again again
 13: Changed repo url in jenkins to end in .git
+14: Deleted and readded the jenkins job.
+Same name and configuration.